-Subsection (1) requires an annual report on the Land Fund's activities during a financial year (including the first category A year) to be prepared as soon as possible after the end of that financial year.
+Subsection (1) requires an annual report on the Land Fund's activities during a financial year to be prepared as soon as possible after the end of that financial year.
 Under subsection (2) the annual report must give details of:

-- amounts credited to and paid out of the Land Fund during that financial year - Land Fund investments the realised real return on those investments.
+- amounts credited to and paid out of the Land Fund during that financial year - Land Fund investments - the realised real return on those investments.

-The report must also provide any other information that is required by regulations.
+The Report must also provide any other information that is required by the regulations.